-Software Development Manager (Backend) A.K.A Brain of Backend
+Head of Development (Backend) A.K.A Brain of Backend

 Brian has had all sorts of experience in various fields such as IT, research and even share trading.
 He discovered that his real passion lies in IT and development so Brian obtained a Master’s Degree in Computer Science at UNSW.
-In 2008, he joined the LEAP Dev team as a Software Engineer and has now been promoted to Software Development Manager.
+In 2008, he joined the LEAP Dev team as a Software Engineer and has now been promoted to Head of Development.

 With 20 years of professional IT experience, his fluency in all things back end related has earned him the nickname “Brain of Backend”.
 Whenever the backend team need help, advice or guidance, Brian can easily be spotted walking around the office as he is always wearing a trusty cap.
 Brian is an energetic and passionate about his work which makes him consistently reliable when it comes to delivery.

 David Nguyen is a self-proclaimed workaholic who loves to keep busy.
 David says that one of the worst jobs he’s ever had was as a software engineer but with no code to write and no projects to work on.
 He found himself staring at a computer screen, wondering when the day would end.
 Luckily for him, life at LEAP Dev is not like that at all.
 In 2015, David joined LEAP Dev as a Software Engineer and immediately fit right in.
-His continuous hard work and commitment was recognised and he was promoted to become a Software Development Manager.
+His continuous hard work and commitment was recognised and he was promoted to become Head of Development.

 He describes himself as boring but the front end team would disagree.
 They see David is a great listener who is always open to help solve problems, provide comprehensive feedback and valuable career advice.
 David loves seeing his team members succeed and is always raising his standards to keep his team at the top of their game.

-Gavin is the IT manager at LEAP Dev.
+Gavin is our Head of IT Operations at LEAP Dev.
 He says this essentially means he is the guy in charge of all of the cloud stuff and looking after computers.
 Gavin began his IT career over twenty years ago, long enough to know exactly what the infamous quote “PC LOAD LETTER, What the F does that mean?” from the movie Office Space actually means.

 Gavin joined LEAP in 2013 as an IT Infrastructure manager.
 Gavin has been responsible for several impressive projects such as setting up Zaliet’s WordPress environment in AWS from scratch in addition to responsibility for the migration of LEAP cloud to AWS infrastructure.
 Everyone at LEAP Dev can always count on Gavin to help with all things Amazon AWS Cloud related.